Only 25 minutes from the city, get ready to discover Lamma’s unique local charm with our guide on where to eat, drink and shop on Lamma Island!

-Known by some as Hong Kong’s ‘hippie island’, Lamma has evolved since it’s more bohemian days and has a lot to offer, from cosy cafes to quality restaurants, cool hang-outs and even its own mini-music festivals.
+Known by some as Hong Kong’s “hippie island”, Lamma has evolved since its more bohemian days and has a lot to offer, from cosy cafes to quality restaurants, cool hang-outs and a community art centre.
 Once a traditional fishing village, Lamma is Hong Kong’s third largest island and is only a short 25-minute escape from the city, with boats that go to either of its two sides — the more populated Yung Shue Wan, or Sok Ku Wan.
 The island’s laid-back vibe, abundant hiking trails and quiet beaches make it perfect for a day of exploring.
-So hop on the ferry from Central Pier and get ready to discover Lamma’s unique local charm and authentic island life…
+So hop on the ferry from Central (or Aberdeen!) and get ready to discover Lamma’s unique local charm and authentic island life…

 Banyan Bay Cafe

-For a wholesome brunch to cure any hangover, head down to Banyan Bay Cafe where you will be looked after with friendly service and generous portions of perfectly poached eggs, golden toasted bread and fresh fruit smoothies.
+For a wholesome brunch to cure any hangover, head down to Banyan Bay Cafe where you’ll be looked after with friendly service and generous portions of golden toasted bread, perfectly poached eggs and fresh fruit smoothies.
 Order the Cath’s Special with avocado and ask to sit around the back for a quiet seaside view.

-Keeping with Lamma’s laidback hippie vibe, the bookshelf-lined Bookworm Cafe offers a full, all-day menu of delicious and innovative organic vegetarian cuisine that will satiate even the most die hard carnivore.
-Breakfast includes favourites such as mushrooms and tofu on toast, while lunch and dinner include Shepherdess Pie, falafel and veggie burgers.
+Keeping with Lamma’s laidback hippie vibe, the bookshelf-lined Bookworm Cafe offers a full, all-day menu of delicious and innovative organic vegetarian cuisine that will satiate even the most die-hard carnivore.
+Breakfast favourites include the mushrooms and tofu on toast, while lunch and dinner staples include Shepherdess Pie, falafel and veggie burgers.
 Round off your meal with a slice of BWC’s homemade cake.

-Just a short walk from Yung Shue Wan ferry pier is local favourite tapas joint, Dale Candela (known affectionately as “Carlos” after the owner).
+Just a short walk from Yung Shue Wan ferry pier is local favourite tapas joint Dale Candela (known affectionately as “Carlos” after the owner).
 Buzzing every night of the week, the lively vibe here is great for group gatherings over delicious Spanish small plates, and a jug or two of refreshing sangria.
-Head down on a Sunday for the restaurant’s brunch menu featuring a Paella cooked in a giant “paellera” on the street.

 Dale Candela, 23 Main Street, Yung Shue Wan, Lamma Island, Hong Kong, www.facebook.com/DaleCandelaHK